Budgeting Your Marketing Resources: Where to Spend for the Most Impact

 Tour Operator 3: Engage with new and existing customers, increase following base on owned media channels

-It’s possible that Tour Operator 3 is a business that sees a steady volume website traffic or is maybe heading into the offseason.
+It’s possible that Tour Operator 3 is a business that sees a steady volume in website traffic or is maybe heading into the off season.
 Their goal is to keep engagement high with new and existing customers, which could increase their following on various social media platforms.
-This business knows that engaged and loyal customers are 5x as likely to repurchase, 4x as likely to refer, and 7x as likely to try a new offering, according to studies done by the Temkin Group.

 Determining Your Marketing Mix

-While adopting SEO and paid search is beneficial to driving traffic to the site, realistically, not everyone who lands on your page will book.
+Realistically, not everyone who lands on your page will book.
 Not to fear, there are still ways to stay in front of these potential customers by the way of retargeting ads.
-Similar to Instagram and Facebook ads, retargeting ads provide you with more real estate for branding (via banners), but the twist here is that it focuses only on those who visited your website or other platforms.
 If you are already running paid search, you can leverage the Google Display network to start retargeting or research other retargeting platforms providers, like Adroll.
 The important thing before getting started is making sure you have a retargeting Pixel set up on your website!

 Email marketing still stands to be one of the most cost-efficient marketing strategies available.
 Whether you are sending an email to a list of subscribers or through your Dashboard, emails are much more targeted and personalized, leading to a higher impact.
 As you begin gearing up for your next season, keep customers informed of any new offerings or deals on your promotions.

 Lastly, it’s no surprise that online reviews can sway a potential customer’s judgment, and that is especially true with tours and activities.
-With 90% of consumers looking at a review before they visit a business (BrightLocal), review platforms act as both a selling tool and a retention tool.
+Review platforms act as both a selling tool and a retention tool.
 Set a scheduled reminder every week to review the latest submissions and respond promptly.

 Your marketing plan and objectives, like your business, will be unique.
 While these scenarios and recommendations are a guide to assist your decision making, your final marketing mix year to year or season to season can change and require a combination of multiple tactics listed above.
 Start by defining your objectives and experimenting with strategies aligned with your goals.
 For more promotion tips, browse our digital marketing guides.